-Grateful appreciation to Michael Trent, Director of Performing Arts, and Anne Perdue, Lead Editor, in the realization of this research project, and Ali Houston, Metcalf Intern, for her support of the community event on October 27, 2017.
+Grateful appreciation to Metcalf Foundation's Director of Performing Arts, Michael Trent and Lead Editor, Anne Purdue, Lead Editor, in the realization of this research project and Ali Houston, Metcalf Intern, for her support of the community event on October 27, 2017.

 We also would like to recognize the generosity of Generator and The RISER Project for agreeing to be part of this project, for their determination, their willingness to risk and for having a vision of how things can be different.
 The first stage of the research, carried out in 2015/16 under the project title "Means of Production," was conducted by Sherri Helwig of S.L.
 Helwig & Associates.